The best of Rome for first timers

-Rome needs very little introduction, however, if you've never been before it can be daunting trying to decide where to start in a place so full of life, past and present.
-It seems to a cast a spell over all who visit; people love its rich and colourful history, iconic sights, impressive attractions and all round charm.
+Rome needs no introduction but if you're visiting for the first time, it can be daunting deciding where to start in a place so full of life, past and present.
+Rome casts a spell over all who visit; people love its history, iconic sights, impressive attractions and all-around charm.

 True of most cities, Rome is best seen by foot and public transport.
 Taxis can be expensive, and given its compact nature, getting lost among the narrow, cobbled streets is far more rewarding.